 Dr. Haller began working with Type 1 Diabetes (T1D) during his first year of medical school and has committed his academic career to developing safe and effective therapies for the prevention and reversal of T1D.
 Dr. Haller works with clinicians and researchers to develop a T1D cure.
-He has published over 30 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
-He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the Lawson Wilkins Clinical Scholar Award, a JDRF innovative research grant, an NIH R21 award, and a JDRF Early Career Clinically Oriented Award to support his work in developing combination therapies for T1D.
+He has published over 75 manuscripts and book chapters about T1D and is the principal investigator of numerous intervention studies for T1D patients.
+He has received awards and research grants, including the prestigious Juvenile Diabetes Research Foundation (JDRF) Mary Tyler Moore and S. Robert Levine Excellence in Clinical Research Award, the ADA Cure Award, the Lawson Wilkins Clinical Scholar Award, and the ISPAD Young Investigator Award.
+Dr. Haller is currently funded by the NIH, JDRF, and the Helmsley Trust to support his work in developing combination therapies for T1D.
 For more information on Dr. Haller and his research interests, please follow this link.

 Dr. Schatz has been involved in Type 1 diabetes research since the mid 80s and has published over 260 manuscripts, the majority related to the prediction, natural history, genetics, immunopathogenesis and prevention of the disease, as well as the management of children and adolescents with Type 1 diabetes.
 He is the Principal Investigator (PI) on several JDRF and NIH awards.
 He is PI on JDRF funded studies aimed at reversing Type1 diabetes and is currently PI the of the University of Florida Clinical Research Center participating in the NIH-funded TrialNet.
 He serves as co-PI on a Program Project Grant looking at the immunopathogenesis of Type 1 diabetes, and also serves as co-PI for the NIH-funded international newborn genetic screening (TEDDY) program in North Central Florida.
 For more information on Dr. Schatz, please follow this link.